 Did you know that rainbow Swiss chard is related to the beet?
 I learned this not too long ago, so when I didn’t have quite enough beets to fulfill my pickling desires, I decided to pickle the chard stems along with the beets.
 I’ve been craving sweet pickles lately, so I opted for sweet pickled beets this time around.

-- 1t each dill, green peppercorns, mustard seed, Kosher salt
+- 1 teaspoon each dried dill, green peppercorns, mustard seed, Kosher salt

 - Toss the beets, kolrhabi, chard stems, garlic, and onion together in a large bowl, then separate between two pint-sized mason jars (or one quart-sized jar).